ssorj/transom/README.md

   Site attributes are defined in `config/site.py`.

-- The site attributes include `site` and `page` objects and utility functions, for configuring the site and generating HTML.
+- The site attributes include `site` and `page` objects and utility functions, for configuring the site and generating output.

 - `.md` and `.html.in` files are wrapped in site templates defined in `config/head.html` and `config/body.html`.